Choose your country and language:

 WWine tasting, wine-making tours, excellent cuisine and magnificent scenery - you will find all of this on any one of the Cape’s many official wine routes.
 Take your time as you sample magnificent wines, taste delicious food and drink while drinking in beautiful vistas.

-The Cape Winelands is an unforgettable Western Cape visitor attraction where you can choose one of a multitude of official routes, with many of the wine estates on your route dating back centuries.
+The Cape Winelands are an unforgettable Western Cape visitor attraction where you can choose one of a multitude of official routes, with many of the wine estates on your route dating back centuries.

 Spier Wine Estate has one of the Cape's oldest wine cellars, dating back to 1767.
 The estate continues to produce world-class wines to this day.